Three Capes Track – 5 Things to know before doing the Three Capes

 4. What to bring when walking the 3 Capes track.

 What you pack is somewhat dependent on 2 things.
-How much you intend to walk and the time of year.
+How much you intend to walk and the best time of year to do 3 capes walk.

 There are many hiking options, including doing the Tasmania National Parks Three Capes walk and staying in their huts.
 You need to book online on their website.
 If your choice is to stay in comfortable accommodation with ensuites and dine out and walk, then a walking holiday might be a good idea.